near/NEPs/specs/ChainSpec/Consensus.md

     ...
 }
 ```

-Each block belongs to a particular epoch, and has a particular height.
-The largest height block accepted by a particular node is its head.

-Each epoch has a set of block producers who are assigned to produce blocks in the epoch, and has an assigned block producer for each height in the epoch (to whom we refer as *block proposer at `h`*).
-The block producers and the assignments in a particular epoch are known from the first block of the *preceding* epoch.

-Consecutive blocks do not necessarily have sequential heights.
-A block at height `h` can have as its previous block a block with height `h-1` or lower.

-If a block `B` at some height `h` builds on top of a block `B_prev` that has height `h-1`, and `B_prev` in turn builds on top of a block `B_prev_prev` that has height `h-2`, the block `B_prev_prev` is final, and cannot be reverted unless block producers with more than `1/3` cumulative stake deviate from the protocol.

 Block producers in the particular epoch exchange many kinds of messages.
 The two kinds that are relevant to the consensus are **Blocks** and **Approvals**.
 The approval contains the following fields: